TylerAndreasen/ProgrammingNotes/Languages/Python/Overview.md

 ```

 Weak variable convensions aside, this does result in 2d arrays that can have n^2 unique values stored within.
 I ran into very strange problems with this array-wise duplication of data during my first attempt at building Minesweeper in Python.

+## Method Overloading

+AFAIK, Python does not innately support Method Overloading, meaning that attempts to define variants in behavior based on supplied types is not feasible without unique method names.
+It is possible that other hack solutions my functionally or actually allow for overloading, though I see this as unlikely to be worthwhile.

+## __init__ Files, Modules, and Packages

+A Python Module is a name for a Python source code file when imported, especially as an external library.
+A Python Package is a collection of Modules combined with an `__init__.py` file.

+As a part of a group project, I was introduced to Python `__init__.py` files.
+I am not sure from a technical perspective what this does, but seems to group code into a package of some sort.

+The `__init__.py` file is used by Python to note that several modules are to be used as a Package.
+While this can be used to simply import all of the necessary submodules necessary for running the major elements, the `__init__.py` file is a full python file and can contain normal code.
+This code generally takes the form of importing submodules, setting up data for functionality, assign a Package version number, and more.